asmithh/attention-brokers-bsky/README.md

 This repo contains code and some data to analyze follower accumulation patterns before and after an attention broker's reposts.
 Attention brokers, or *tertius amplificans,* are influential accounts whose amplification (i.e. reposting) of other accounts increases the rate at which their followers follow the amplified accounts.

 ## Python Files
 * `get_control_and_reposted_full_trajectories.py`: This lets us collate a dataset for causal inference.
 We keep track of the total accumulated follows from an attention broker's followers and non-followers to reposted (followed by the attention broker & reposted in the time period of interest) and control accounts (followed by the attention broker but never reposted).
-We run this as `python3 count_follower_non_follower_populations.py HANDLES_IN.txt $HRS_PERIOD`, where `HANDLES_IN.txt` is a .txt file with an attention broker's Bluesky handle on each line. `HRS_PERIOD` is an integer indicating how many hours each time period we count follows for should be.
+We run this as `python3 get_control_and_reposted_full_trajectories HANDLES_IN.txt $HRS_PERIOD`, where `HANDLES_IN.txt` is a .txt file with an attention broker's Bluesky handle on each line. `HRS_PERIOD` is a float indicating how many hours each time period we count follows for should be.
 Right now I'm using 2 hours' worth of granularity; sub-hour reslution may be worth exploring.
 * `get_reposts.py`: used to obtain reposts for a given Bluesky handle (or list of handles) and write the data to a JSON blob.
 * `utils.py`: Contains utility functions for data parsing.